-A man went to his local barbers shop to get a haircut prior to going on a trip to Rome.
+A man went to his local barbers shop to get a haircut a few days prior to going on a trip to Rome.

-He mentioned the trip to his barber who responded, “Rome?
+He eagerly mentioned his trip to his barber who responded, “Rome?
 Why would anyone want to go there?
 It’s crowded and dirty and full of Italians.
 You’re crazy to go to Rome.
 So, how are you getting there?”

-“We’re taking American Airlines,” was the reply.
-“We got a great rate!”
+“We’re taking American Airlines”, was the reply.
+“We got a great deal on our air fares”.